Reshma Saujani

-Reshma Saujani (born November 18, 1975) is an American lawyer, politician, civil servant, and the founder of the nonprofit organization Girls Who Code, which aims to increase the number of women in computer science and close the gender employment difference in that field.
+Reshma Saujani (born November 18, 1975) is an American lawyer, politician, civil servant, and the founder of the nonprofit organization "Girls Who Code", which aims to increase the number of women in computer science and close the gender employment difference in that field.
 She worked in city government as a deputy public advocate at the New York City Public Advocate's office.
-In 2009, Saujani ran against Carolyn Maloney for the U.S. House of Representatives seat from New York's 14th congressional district, becoming the first Indian-American woman to run for Congress.
+In 2009, Saujani ran against Carolyn Maloney for the U.S. House of Representatives seat from New York's 14th congressional district, becoming the first Indian American woman to run for Congress.
 In 2013, she ran as a Democratic candidate for Public Advocate, coming third in the primary.
 Following the 2012 founding of Girls Who Code, Saujani was listed in Fortune’s 40 Under 40 list.

 Early life and education

-Saujani was born in Illinois.
+Saujani was born in Chicago.
 She is of Gujarati Indian descent.
 Saujani's parents lived in Uganda, prior to being expelled along with other persons of Indian descent in the early 1970s by Idi Amin.
 They settled in Chicago.

 Saujani attended the University of Illinois at Urbana-Champaign, where she graduated in 1997 with majors in Political Science and Speech Communication.
 She attended the John F. Kennedy School of Government at Harvard University, where she received a Master of Public Policy in 1999, and Yale Law School, where she received her Juris Doctor in 2002.

 Career

 Finance industry

 Saujani worked at the law firm Davis Polk & Wardwell LLP, where she defended securities fraud cases, and on a pro bono basis handled asylum cases.
 In 2005, she joined the investment firm Carret Asset Management.
 Subsequently, she joined Blue Wave Partners Management, a subsidiary of the Carlyle Group, the global alternative asset management firm specializing in private equity.
 She was an associate general counsel at Blue Wave, an equity multi-strategy hedge fund; it was closed in the aftermath of the 2008 market collapse.
 Immediately prior to running for Congress, Saujani was a deputy general counsel at Fortress Investment Group.
 In 2012, Saujani founded Girls Who Code, a nonprofit organization which works to close the gender gap in technology.
 In 2015, she collected a salary of $224,913 from the organization, according to Internal Revenue Service filings.

 In September 2015, Reshma Saujani was named to Fortune Magazine's 40 Under 40 list.

-In March 2022, the Institute on Holistic Wealth, Founded By Best-Selling Author Keisha Blair, Announced that Saujani, was selected to be a Holistic Wealth Trailblazer, as part of the celebration of the release of Keisha Blair’s book Holistic Wealth Expanded and Updated.